sweenymbuvi/Hisani/README.md

    - Download `google-services.json` for Android and place it in the `android/app` directory.
 3. Configure Firebase Authentication and Firestore
    - Enable Firebase Authentication in the Firebase Console and set up the required sign-in methods (e.g., Email/Password, Google).
-   - Set up Firestore in the Firebase Console and create the necessary collections and documents based on your app's data structure.
+   - Set up Firestore in the Firebase Console and create the necessary collections such as Users, organizations and Volunteering.

 - Run the app